 Built of solid wood, the “Leiserhäuser” paint an intimate, homely picture and maintain a warm, cosy indoor climate.
 Through new construction techniques, Peter Zumthor has managed to incorporate large panoramic windows into their traditional log-style structure.
 The floor-to-ceiling windows extend from wall to wall and frame the landscape.
-Each room has spectacular views; especially impressive is the view from the living room on the top floor.
-It is fully glazed on two sides to create the experience of a closed observation deck.
+Each room has spectacular views; especially impressive is the view from the living rooms on the top floor of the houses.
+They are fully glazed on two sides to create the experience of a closed observation deck.
 In winter, you can sit by the wood-fired oven and look out at the snow-covered slopes.
 In summer, you can enjoy a greener view on the sunny terrace or balcony.

 What to do

-Hiking, skiing, snowboarding, and the spa Therme Vals.
+Hiking, skiing, snowboarding, and the spa 7132 Therme.

 Stunning houses.
 Impressive in terms of location, views and architectural finish!

 Architecture and nature lovers

 |CH – Switzerland, Graubünden, Leis ob Vals